 One night, you know sometimes you announce people's names, this is by so-and-so?
 When I said 'Eddie Schwartz,' I swear to God, the room - it wasn't very big, then, it was about 1500 people - it just went dead - silence, like, Eddie Schwartz?"

-In our 2012 interview with Neil Giraldo
+In a 2012 Songfacts interview with Neil Giraldo

 (Benatar's guitarist, producer and husband), he revealed that this is one of his least favorite songs, but he finds ways to make it work when he performs it.
 Said Neil: "I try to find something new inside the song to do either by the guitar or keyboards or vocal, anything.
 I try to make it different in a way.
 I may go, 'Ooh, I like what I did on this one tonight.'
 So they always change.
 Even a song like 'Hit Me With Your Best Shot,' which is one of the ones I hate the most.
 But some nights I'll go, Wow, I did something different and I really like that.
 That was my favorite song to play tonight."